grzesiek/git_compound/README.md

         This will prevent going into detached state.
 If SHA does not point to any HEAD of existing branch, component destination repository will be left in detached state.

-4. Provide path to **source** repository using `source` method of manifest domain specific language.
+5. Provide path to **source** repository using `source` method of manifest domain specific language.

     It will be used as source to clone repository into destination directory.

-    This can take `:shallow` parameter.
+    This can take `:shallow` argument.
 When `:shallow` is set, shallow clone will be performed (`--branch #{ref} --depth 1`):

     ```ruby
     component :bootstrap do
       version '~>3.3.5'
       source 'git@github.com:twbs/bootstrap', :shallow
-      destination '/vendor/bootstrap
+      destination '/vendor/bootstrap'
     end
     ```